rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 You can see that `thubbard` has to use a password but `mhubbard` can use a password or SSH keys.
 User `mhubbard` has two keys listed because I generated keys on my Ubuntu machine and my M1 MacBook Air.
 I could have copiied my private key from Ubuntu to the MacBook but I wanted to show two keys.

+!!!
+Note

-Note that IOS XE only allows two keys in the key-chain.
+    IOS only allows two keys in the key-chain.

 You can see in the ouput the user's secret is hashed as type 9.
 In Cisco speak that is scrypt.
 Scrypt is a `memory` hard hash so having hardware GPUs doesn't speed up reversing the hash.
 To create a users with scrypt: